ks7150/HW09A/README.md

 I tried to recreate an old game in which the ball bounces off of a plank which moves with the mouse position.
 I did figure out the bounciness and the way to reload the page once the ball falls off the ground.
-But the only thing im struggling with is the plank position and the way it fall off the screen.
-I want the plank to be stable.